 While a schedule is good to have, it can become something you are so dependent on that when it changes, you too could begin to change in unsafe ways.

 Some people do not have the opportunities that others have when it comes to traveling.
-Some people may go their whole life without witnessing other cultures and learning from their traditions.
+Other people may go their whole life without witnessing other cultures and learning from their traditions.
 Some people might stay within the four corners of their rooms.
 Some do not have the capability to see any.
 However, if the opportunity does come, jump on that adventure.

 Why we should travel?
 Why should we go for an adventure?
 Because that travel could be just what you need to clear your head.
 It might be that adventure that can lead you to start a safer life for yourself and avoid self-harm.